 Responding rapidly to emerging needs in the region as citizens sought change and governments made reforms, IREX and its partners undertook numerous projects in the region.
 Highlights included:

-- Advocate for Morocco: Engaging Civil Society for Reform: Together with its partners, IREX provided customized technical assistance to three rights-based, mission-driven civil society organizations (CSOs) that each represent a marginalized group in Morocco: persons with disabilities, women, and Amazigh people.
-IREX and its partners assisted the organizations in improving their ability to advocate their missions to Morocco’s new government and advocate for their work.
+- Advocating for Morocco: The program provided customized technical assistance to three rights-based, mission-driven civil society organizations that each represent a marginalized group in Morocco: persons with disabilities, women, and Amazigh people.
+Staff assisted the organizations in improving their ability to collaborate with Morocco’s new government and advocate for their work.

 - We Love Network: The Justice & Dignity initiative supported the formation of a We Love Network, based on previous work with We Love Tripoli.
 The Network brought together the We Love groups and other civil society organizations interested in building civic engagement, youth empowerment, citizen journalism, and freedom of speech.

 - Advocating for Libya: The program partnered with local organizations to enhance their efforts in advocating for an inclusive and fair justice system.
 Staff provided targeted technical assistance with a special focus on issues affecting women and minorities in advocating for justice sector reform.

 - Promoting Conflict-Sensitive Journalism in Libya: Program staff trained journalists on conflict sensitive journalism.
 The trainings explored how news and information can be presented in ways that mitigate conflict, and how inflammatory language, inaccuracies, and bias can exacerbate it.
 The curriculum also examined the impact of trauma on both journalists and the communities they cover.